Nelson, Crane, and the Seaview

 is defeated by Laser Of The Week

 ."
-(It should be noted that the first season, filmed and broadcast in black & white, featured more serious and thoughtful stories, along with a greater Cold War
+The first season, filmed and broadcast in black & white, featured more serious and thoughtful stories, along with a greater Cold War

 (caused by the then recently discovered Van Allen radiation belt catching on fire